ShirleyLiuXQ/ShirleyLiuXQ.github.io/research.md

 My PhD research focused on **statistical learning** and **information theory**.
 Specifically, I was interested in applying tools from information theory and coding theory to high-dimensional statistical estimation problems, such as changepoints detection and random access in large user networks.
 I study the tradeoff between sample complexity and estimation error from both a fundamental theoretical perspective and an algorithmic perspective.

 I've been particularly interested in studying **message passing algorithms** for the estimation problems mentioned above, which is a class of  iterative algorithms that are fast to implement and achieve statistical optimality in various problems.
+I studied both belief propagation and [approximate message passing (AMP)](https://ieeexplore.ieee.org/document/9785928) as two types of message passing algorithms.

-I review papers for the Conference on Neural Information Processing Systems (NeurIPS), the International Conference on Learning Representations (ICLR), International Symposium on Information Theory (ISIT) and International Symposium on Topics in Coding (ISTC).
+I review papers for the Conference on Neural Information Processing Systems (NeurIPS), International Symposium on Information Theory (ISIT) and International Symposium on Topics in Coding (ISTC).

-## Key words:
+## Interests:
-- Message passing algorithms: Belief Propagation and [Approximate Message Passing (AMP)](https://ieeexplore.ieee.org/document/9785928)
-- Many-user communications
-- Bayesian changepoint detection
-- Compressed sensing, matrix sketching
-- Random graph processes (e.g. [Wormald's differential equation method](https://projecteuclid.org/journals/annals-of-applied-probability/volume-5/issue-4/Differential-Equations-for-Random-Processes-and-Random-Graphs/10.1214/aoap/1177004612.full))
+- High-dimensional statistical learning
+- Information theory and communication systems
+- General first-order methods e.g. gradient descent, approximate message passing
+- Finite-sample analysis and asymptotic analysis

 ## Publications:
 **X. Liu**, P. Cobo and R. Venkataramanan, "Many-user multiple access with random user activity", *IEEE International Symposium on Information Theory*, Athens, Greece, 2024. ([poster](ESIT_GMAC_poster_final.pdf), [talk](RA_isit2024(17mins).pdf))